lanceengland/lanceengland.github.io/_posts/2023-10-18-quicksilver-practice-project-database.markdown

 It took a multiple attempts to get the file paths figured out.
 But these are exactly the type of things you just have to fumble through and learn.
 I used the [system-variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml) Agent.BuildDirectory and through runing a script task DIR, I discovered my repo code was under /s.
 After the fact I discovered a different system-variable, Build.Repository.LocalPath, that gives the path to the repo.

-After some trial and error, and was able to build and deploy, hurrah!
+After some trial and error, I was able to build and deploy, hurrah!
 My YAML pipeline (at this point):

 <pre data-enlighter-language="yaml">
 trigger: